 Treatises are books on legal topics.
 These books are a good place to begin your research.
 They provide explanation, analysis, and citations to the most relevant primary sources.
 Treatises range from single subject overviews to deep treatments of broad subject areas.

-It is important to check the date when the treatise was published, as many are either not updated, or are updated through the release of newer editions.
+It is important to check the date when the treatise was published.
+Many are either not updated, or are updated through the release of newer editions.

 To find a relevant treatise explore:

 American Law Reports (ALR) contains in-depth articles on narrow topics of the law.
-ALR articles, called annotations, provide background, analysis, and citations to relevant cases, statutes, law review articles, and other annotations.
-If there is an ALR article on point, this can be one of the best tools for quickly finding primary law on a narrow legal question.
+ALR articles, are often called annotations.
+They provide background, analysis, and citations to relevant cases, statutes, articles, and other annotations.
+ALR annotations are invaluable tools to quickly find primary law on narrow legal questions.

 This resource is available in both Westlaw and Lexis:

 Law reviews are scholarly publications, usually edited by law students in conjunction with faculty members.
-They contain both lengthy articles and shorter essays by professors and lawyers, as well as comments, notes, or developments in the law written by students.
-Law review articles often focus on new or emerging areas of law and may offer critical commentary.
-Some law reviews are dedicated to a particular topic and will include in their contents the proceedings of panels and symposia on timely legal issues.
+They contain both lengthy articles and shorter essays by professors and lawyers.
+They also contain comments, notes, or developments in the law written by law students.
+Articles often focus on new or emerging areas of law and may offer critical commentary.
+Some law reviews are dedicated to a particular topic while others are general.
+Occasionally, law reviews will include issues devoted to proceedings of panels and symposia.

 Law review and journal articles are extremely narrow and deep with extensive references.